 Set to be presented at the upcoming trade show in Basel together with the refreshed Longines Conquest Classic three-hander, the new Longines Conquest Classic Chronograph watch sports the same styling, but somehow manages to look even more elegant than its dressy sibling.

-As the aforementioned three-hander, the watch will be available in not only in an affordable stainless steel and pricey 18-carat rose gold, but will also feature a rose gold / stainless steel mixt that combines the best of two worlds being not very expensive and relatively easy to keep in good shape, but still looking quite expensive and even refined.
+As the aforementioned three-hander, the watch will be available in not only in a more or less affordable stainless steel (ref.
+L2.7220.127.116.11) and pricier 18-carat rose gold (ref.
+L2.718.104.22.168,) but will also feature a so called “two-tone” model (ref.
+L2.722.214.171.124) that offers you a nice mix of rose gold and stainless steel combining the best of two worlds by being not very expensive and relatively easy to keep in good shape, but still looking quite luxurious and even refined despite its overall sporty feel.

 As you can see on the pictures, there will be two variations of the dial -one in matte black and one in silver- both of them featuring sexy vertical stripes (although clearly influenced by Omega, the design looks like a breath of fresh air after the sounds of variations of different types of burst and guilloche motifs that tend to dominate the niche).